Johannes Kepler, Life & Work, His Mother Katharina & Witchcraft

 “Nature is a book that the divine plan is written on”

-His first book, Mysterium Cosmographicum in 1596 laid out some of the ideas he had about the Universe.
-He developed calculations about the rotations of planets and distances between them.
+His first book, Mysterium Cosmographicum, in 1596 laid out some of his ideas about the Universe.
+He developed calculations about the rotations of planets and the distances between them.
 But he wanted to go further.
 He wanted to prove that God’s hand was in the heavens.
 He worked in Prague under the Danish Astronomer Tycho.
-And when Tycho died, he inherited the notes, and began working with them as imperial Mathematician to the Holy Roman Emperor Rudolph II.
+And when Tycho died, he inherited the notes and began working with them as an imperial Mathematician to the Holy Roman Emperor Rudolph II.

 Portrait Confused With Johannes Kepler 1610